Class of 2022

 Alison Wetmur is a bilingual (American Sign Language and English) licensed clinical social worker in the state of Connecticut.
 After completing her MSW from Rutgers University, she has worked as a therapist and supervisor in community mental health agencies, practiced as a school social worker in a Deaf residential school, and served as a social work field supervisor.
 Currently, she maintains a private practice.
 Alison’s area of clinical focus is in trauma work, as well as helping clients manage mood disorders, anxiety disorders, personality disorders, and stage of life issues.
 She specializes in working with clients who are Deaf or Hard of Hearing.
 Alison has received specialized training in modalities including Eye Movement Desensitization and Reprocessing (EMDR) and Dialectical Behavioral Therapy (DBT).
 Increasing awareness of issues related to Deafness in a Hearing world is a passion of hers.
 Her outreach to Hearing people includes years of teaching American Sign Language at the collegiate level.

 Ren Winnett, MSW, LICSW, lives in Tacoma, Washington.
 He earned his B.A.
 (Honours) in Psychology and Sociology from Queen’s University in Kingston, Canada, and his MSW from the University of Washington, Tacoma.
 Ren has practiced clinical social work at Tacoma General Hospital for seventeen years and focuses on adult populations with acute health conditions and comorbid psychiatric, addiction, and behavioral needs.
 Ren also works as a lecturer at the University of Washington, where he teaches in the BASW and MSW programs and serves on the Advisory Council for the School of Social Work and Criminal Justice.
 Ren designed and has taught the MSW elective Social Work in Health Care for eight years and most recently has also taught Human Diversity and Social Justice in the graduate program and Professionalism in Social Work at the undergraduate level.
-Ren is the co-editor and chapter author of Health Care Social Work: A Global Perspective (Oxford, 2019), as well as the co-author of Navigating Human Services, 4th edition (in preparation).
+Ren is the co-editor and chapter author of Health Care Social Work: A Global Perspective (OUP, 2019), as well as the co-author of Navigating Human Service Organizations: Essential Information for Thriving and Surviving in Agencies, 4th Edition (OUP, 2020).
 His research interests include clinical intervention in hospitals, issues of autonomy during inpatient care, and health care social work on a global spectrum.